peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

     public <T> T TriggerTraps(T result, EContext trappableContext)

-Throws trap exceptions if the given context has flags set that also have traps enabled for them in this context, and adds the given context's flags to this context if HasFlags for this context is true.
+Throws trap exceptions if the specified context has flags set that also have traps enabled for them in this context, and adds the specified context's flags to this context if HasFlags for this context is true.
 This is not a general-purpose method; it is intended to support custom implementations of arithmetic operations.